Sexual Assault, Sexual Harassment and Sex Non-Discrimination Policy Under Title IX

 - Deceptive or forced administering of any drug, intoxicant, or controlled substance.

-Coercion is unreasonable pressure to take part in sexual activity.
+Coercion - Coercion is unreasonable pressure to take part in sexual activity.
 Unreasonable pressure can be exerted through physical or emotional force, intimidation, misuse of authority, or outright threats.
 When someone makes it clear that they do not want to engage in sexual activity or does not want to go beyond a certain point of sexual interaction, continued pressure beyond that point may be considered coercive.
 Ignoring or dismissing the objections of another person may also be a form of coercion.

 Faculty and staff members and other persons of authority should be sensitive to questions about mutuality of consent that may be raised and to the conflicts of interest that are inherent in personal relationships that result from professional and educational interactions.
 Sexual harassment is particularly damaging when it exploits the educational dependence and trust between students and faculty/staff.
 When the authority and power inherent in faculty/staff relationships with students, whether overtly, implicitly, or through misinterpretation, is abused in any way, there is potentially great damage to the individual student, to the respondent individual, and to the climate of the institution.

-Sex-Based Discrimination – conduct on the basis of sex, occurring within the Institute’s education program or activity, that has the purpose or effect of substantially or unreasonably interfering with a person’s participation in educational programs or activities, including employment or academics, or otherwise adversely affects an individual’s employment or educational opportunities.
+Sex-Based Discrimination: conduct on the basis of sex, occurring within the Institute’s education program or activity, that has the purpose or effect of substantially or unreasonably interfering with a person’s participation in educational programs or activities, including employment or academics, or otherwise adversely affects an individual’s employment or educational opportunities.
 Discrimination may occur when an individual or individuals are treated differently specifically because of his/her/their gender, sexual orientation, or pregnancy.
 Discrimination and harassing behaviors can include: derogatory comments, name-calling, physical conduct or other expressive behavior directed at an individual or group on the basis of gender/gender identity, sexual orientation or pregnancy.

-- Sexual Assault, defined in 20 U.S.C.
+- Sexual Assault - defined in 20 U.S.C.
 1092(f)(6)(A)(v) as “an offense classified as a forcible or nonforcible sex offense under the uniform crime reporting system of the Federal Bureau of Investigation.”
 This includes rape, sodomy, sexual assault with an object, fondling, and incest.
 The Policy applies the following definitions of these sex offenses:

 - Rape: the penetration, no matter how slight, of the vagina or anus with any body part or object, or oral penetration by a sex organ of another person, without consent, including instances where the Complainant is incapable of giving consent due to age, or a temporary or permanent mental or physical incapacity.